 Our compounding pharmacy has been involved in sterile compounding for nearly 20 years so is one of the most experienced sterile compounding pharmacies in the country.
 We are one of only a very few in Australia equipped with a NATA certified state of the art ISO Class 7 sterile room and an adjacent ISO Class 8 ante room which are required for the production of sterile preparations.
-We have a NATA certified GERMFREE ISO Class 5 sterile laminar flow Barrier Isolator which is located in the ISO 7 sterile room in which all sterile preparations are made.
+We have two NATA certified GERMFREE ISO Class 5 sterile laminar flow Barrier Isolators which are located in the ISO 7 sterile room in which all sterile preparations are made.
 This set up exceeds the requirements set by USP 797.
 These ensure that we exceed the high standards required for sterile production so that products produced by are us are indeed sterile and safe to inject.

 Our sterile laboratory is equipped with a validated depyrogenation oven to sterilize and depyrogenate all glassware and utensils involved in the compounding process to prevent contamination of bacteria or pyrogens.
 We also use commercially available sterile and pyrogen free water for injections, vials and filters in all our sterile products to minimize any potential source of contamination.

 We have a variety of methods for sterilization available including validated dry heat oven, autoclave and various sterile 0.2 micron filters which enables us to sterilize a variety of products which all require different methods of sterilization.
 We also